 Secretion of waste products: In addition to water, sweat glands also contain small amounts of waste products such as urea, salts and glucose.
 By sweating, our body helps get rid of these substances.

-Protection: Sometimes sweating makes our skin a little damp, especially in places where the skin rubs against each other, such as under the arms or between the legs.
+Protection: Sometimes sweating makes our skin a little moist, especially in places where the skin rubs against each other, such as under the arms or between the legs.
 This prevents friction and irritation, like a kind of natural lubrication.

-pH Balance: Sweat has a slightly acidic pH, which helps maintain the proper acidity on our skin.
+pH balance: Sweat has a slightly acidic pH, which helps maintain the proper acidity on our skin.
 This acidity can also help ward off harmful bacteria on the skin.

 In our body, there are two main types of sweat glands: eccrine and apocrine glands.
 The eccrine glands are scattered everywhere and are responsible for most of our sweat.
-The apocrine glands are mainly located in the armpits and groin area, and they produce a somewhat thicker sweat that, when it comes in contact with bacteria on the skin, can lead to body odor.
+The apocrine glands are mainly located in the armpits and groin area, and they produce a somewhat thicker sweat that, if it comes in contact with bacteria on the skin, can lead to body odor.

 Eccrine sweat glands: your body’s cooling masters